Cardinals vs. Cubs Player Props Betting Odds

 |0

-Bet on player props for Cody Bellinger, Nico Hoerner or other Cubs players with DraftKings Sportsbook.
+Bet on player props for Cody Bellinger or other Cubs players with DraftKings Sportsbook.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.